petere/pguri/README.md

     without normalization.
 If you want to consider distinct URIs without regard for mostly irrelevant syntax differences, pass them through this function.

+- `uri_escape(text, space_to_plus boolean DEFAULT false, normalize_breaks boolean DEFAULT false) returns text`

+    Percent-encodes all reserved characters from the text.
+This can be useful for constructing URIs from strings.

+    If `space_to_plus` is true, then spaces are replaced by plus signs.
+If `normalize_breaks` is true, then line breaks are converted to CR LF pairs (and subsequently percent-encoded).
+Note that these two conversions come from the HTML standard for encoding form data but are not part of the specification for URIs.

+- `uri_unescape(text, plus_to_space boolean DEFAULT false, break_conversion boolean DEFAULT false) returns text`

+    Decodes all percent-encodings in the text.

+    If `plus_to_space` is true, then plus signs are converted to spaces.
+If `break_conversion` is true, then CR LF pairs are converted to simple newlines (`\n`).